tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 If there is not an error, the Anonymous Issuer Origin ID is stored alongside the state for the Anonymous Origin ID.

-The Attester also extracts the "Sec-Token-Limit" header, and compares the limit against the previous count of accesses for this Client for the Anonymous Origin ID.
+The Attester also extracts the "RateLimit-Limit" header, and compares the limit against the previous count of accesses for this Client for the Anonymous Origin ID.
 If the count is greater than or equal to the limit, the Attester drops the token and responds to the client with an HTTP 429 (Too Many Requests) error.